What was the cottage originally used for?

 Weaving was a trade common among the working people.
 Therefore the cottage work area’s were available to all the weavers in the province.

-It seems like the designer had taken in the risks of this profession when he had planned this building.
+It seems like the designer had taken in the risks of this profession when they had planned this building.
 A good building design is necessary for specialised work.

 You can see this in the used of windows so that the natural lighting would reduce the number of candles needed in the room, this will minimise the risk of possible fire.
 A fire was a major worry in the weaving business, just one spark could lose your livelihood and your home.